The Meaning of Numbers: The Number 78

 Goliath the giant, the Philistine warrior who battled and lost to a young King David, was at least 9 feet 3 inches tall (2.82 meters).
 God's word also states he wore a protective coat of mail that weighed 5,000 shekels (1Samuel 17:5).
 Assuming a shekel weighs between .25 (or 1/4) ounces (U.S.) and .5 (or 1/2) ounces, his battle coat was at least a hefty 78 U.S. pounds (35.4 kilograms) up to 156 pounds (70.8 kilograms)!

-Psalm 78 is unique as it is the only place in the King James translation where the phrase "evil angels" is used.
+Psalm 78 is unique as it is the only place in the King James Bible translation where the phrase "evil angels" is used.
 The phrase is utilized in relation to the plagues God sent upon Egypt in order to free the children of Israel from slavery.

 Verse 49 of Psalm 78 is also unique in that it records God directly using fallen angels to fulfill his will.
 The Lord also utilized demons to accomplish his goals in Judges 9:23, 1Kings 22:19 - 23, 1Samuel 16:14, John 13:2 and Revelation 2:10.

-Appearances of number seventy-eight
+Appearances of Number Seventy-Eight

 King Rehoboam, the son of King Solomon, holds the distinction of producing the largest family among the rulers of either Israel or Judah!
-During the king's life he had eighteen wives and sixty concubines (the children produced by concubines could not inherit the throne) 78 females total.
+During the king's life he had eighteen wives and sixty concubines (the children produced by concubines could not inherit the throne) 78 women total.
 The Bible records he produced 28 sons and 60 daughters or 88 children total (2Chronicles 11:21).

 Number 78 and the Psalms